Classical and Quantum Fluids

 “Aim of the research is to develop analytical and computational methods for condensed and soft matter starting from the fundamental many-body equations.
 Apart from the few analytically exactly solvable models our principal instruments, guided by the various sum-rules, are Integral Equation Theory, Density Functional Theory, Thermodynamic Perturbation Theory, Association Theory, and Monte Carlo simulations which can find exact properties of many-body systems.
 We are combining these approaches to create new methods and to test the accuracy of calculations on materials.
 Current studied materials include colloidal suspensions, ionic liquids, polymer mixtures, the electron fluid, the polaron, and boson fluids (like 4He, 4He-H2 mixtures, ...).
 We investigate the structure and thermodynamic properties of the materials including their phase transitions like the gas-liquid-(glass)-solid first order ones and the superfluid-superconducting second order ones, the percolation threshold, the clustering, the localization, the demixing, the polydispersity, and surface properties.

-Lately we started working on euclidean relativistic covariant and ultralocal quantum scalar field theories through Path integral Monte Carlo of lattice field theory subject to different kinds of quantization procedures. ”
+Lately we started working on euclidean relativistic covariant and ultralocal quantum scalar field theories through Path Integral Monte Carlo of lattice field theory subject to different kinds of quantization procedures. ”

 "Patchy sticky hard spheres: Analytical study and Monte Carlo simulations"